-The last element you’ll need for a broadcast is a live video stream host.
-This is the online platform that will ingest your video upload feed from the encoder and deliver it (via a network of servers) to viewers located all over the world.
+The last element you’ll need to broadcast live online is a live video stream host.
+This is the online video platform that will ingest your video upload feed from the encoder and deliver it (via a network of servers) to viewers around over the world.

-As you can imagine, streaming HD video to hundreds, thousands, or even millions of viewers simultaneously around the world is a demanding task.
+As you can imagine, simultaneously streaming HD video to hundreds, thousands, or even millions of global viewers is a demanding task.
 It requires a network of powerful, high-bandwidth servers.

 DaCast provides live and on-demand video hosting service to a variety of institutions, including schools and corporations.
 Our network uses the Akamai CDN (Content Delivery Network).
 Composed of over 200,000 servers worldwide, Akamai is one of the fastest and most reliable CDNs on the planet.
 Our streaming service is also competitively priced, and we offer a 30-day free trial.